bensanmorris/practical_performance/README.md

 # OpenCV and multi-threading

-- you can influence the number of internal threads used by OpenCV viz the `cv::setNumThreads()`
+- you can influence the number of internal threads used by OpenCV via the `cv::setNumThreads()`
 -

 # Links